-In connection with our business, we enter into contracts and other commercial arrangements with customers for retargeting and other services in the ordinary course, some of which customers may be affiliated with members of our Board.
-Ms. Balla is the Chief Executive Officer of La Redoute, which, along with certain of its affiliates, is a customer of retargeting and other services.
-Similarly, until February 2020, Ms. Picard was the Chief Executive Officer of SNCF Voyages, which also, along with certain of its affiliates, is one of our customers.
+In connection with our business, we enter into contracts and other commercial arrangements with customers for retargeting and other services in the ordinary course, some of which customers may be affiliated with members of our Board of Directors.
+Three members of our Board of Directors have affiliations with customers of the Company that receive advertising services from the Company: (i) Ms. Balla is the co-chairman and Chief Executive Officer of La Redoute, (ii) Ms. Picard was the Chief Executive Officer of SNCF Voyages until February 2020 and is currently a member of the supervisory board of Rocher Participations, and (iii) Ms. Lalleman is a senior advisor to the Chief Executive Officer of Nielsen Media.
 We review all such transactions pursuant to our Conflicts of Interest and Related Person Transaction Policy.
-In each case, the relevant director does not participate in these transactions and does not benefit directly from them.
-The board of directors has reviewed the Company's transactions with the La Redoute group and the SNCF group and has determined that these transactions have been entered into in the ordinary course and conducted on an arm's length basis and involved terms no less favorable to us than those that we believe we would have obtained in the absence of such affiliation.
+In each case, the relevant director does not participate in these transactions and does not benefit directly from them or have any material interest.
+The Board of Directors has reviewed the Company's transactions with La Redoute, SNCF, Rocher Participations and Nielsen Media, and has determined that these transactions have been entered into in the ordinary course and conducted on an arm's length basis and involved terms no less favorable to us than those that we believe we would have obtained in the absence of such affiliation.